yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 ![Listening Data 2](https://raw.githubusercontent.com/yonghyunk1m/gclef-cmu.github.io/main/blog/posts/figures/250918_MusicArena_fig5.png)
 > **Figure 5: Listening time distributions for the First-Played and Second-Played tracks.** After removing IQR outliers, the data clearly shows that the first track a user engages with receives substantially more listening time.

-Evaluating the first track is analogous to a **regression problem**; it requires an open-ended assessment of its quality, which imposes a significant cognitive load.
-However, once that first track establishes an anchor, the task of evaluating the second track transforms into a more efficient **binary classification problem**: "Is this better or worse than the initial anchor?"
-This relative judgment requires far less cognitive processing, which accounts for the shorter listening times.
+In pairwise music preference decisions, we observe that users often listen extensively to the first track, but only briefly to the second before making a decision.
+A plausible explanation for this is that the **first track** acts as a **reference point**.
+Evaluating this initial track appears to require an open-ended assessment of its quality, a task that can demand significant time and mental effort.
+Once this reference point is established, the evaluation of the **second track** seems to simplify to a more direct, relative comparison: "Is this track better or worse than the one I just heard?"
+This comparative judgment likely requires **less cognitive effort** and therefore **less listening time**, which may account for the discrepancy observed in our data.

 ### 3. Dissecting User Behavior: Engagement vs. Preference